MGRLTC at Glenridge

 Our mission and vision is to enhance the health and care of older adults in the Kennebec Valley and to be the recognized resource and provider for individualized short-stay rehabilitation and options for elder living.

 On July 13, we restarted in-person visitations in a limited, safe way.
-Learn more.
+We will be adding indoor visits starting Oct.
+26. Learn more.

 This has been a challenging time for all, and we know how especially hard it is for you with current restrictions.
 We want you to know how we are caring for your loved one during this time, and what we are doing to keep them safe.